 We’re drinking green smoothies this month.
-Did you know that June is National Fruits and Vegetables Month.
+Did you know that June is National Fruits and Vegetables Month?
 Neighboring farms and gardens are bursting with ripening fresh fruits and vegetables.
 Who doesn’t enjoy fresh-from-the-garden produce from local farmer’s markets or from neighbor’s gardens?

 One way to increase your fruit and veggie intake is by drinking green smoothies.
-A smoothie is also great when you’re busy and on the go or to treat your body well after over-indulging in too many summer treats.
+Smoothies are great when you’re busy and on the go or to treat your body well after over-indulging in too many treats.

-The difference between green juice and green smoothies is the amount of fiber you get from a smoothie is far greater than the amount of fiber you get from green juice.
+The difference between a green juice and green smoothies is the amount of fiber you get from a smoothie is far greater than the amount of fiber you get from green juice.
 Technically the smoothie is better for you, rich with vitamins and nutrients from raw and unfiltered plants.
 It also leads to satiety (the feeling of being satisfied by the food you are eating so that you are not left craving more food.)

-There is no “right” or “wrong” when making green smoothies.
+There is no “right” or “wrong” when making smoothies.

 - No green apples on hand?
 Try pineapple

 - Mix up the greens based on what is in season

 - Add some flax seeds or hulled hemp seeds in place of chia seeds

 - Top with cocoa nibs or hulled hemp seeds for added crunch

 - If you like your smoothie thicker add frozen berries or add ice cubes.